Possible uses of the Stackable Data Platform

 - Hive-Metastore stores the metadata necessary to make the sample data accessible via SQL and is used by Trino in our example.

 - Trino is our extremely fast, distributed SQL query engine for Big Data analytics that can be used to explore data spaces and that we use in the demo to provide SQL access to the data.

 - Finally, Apache Superset we use to retrieve data from Trino via SQL queries and build dashboards on that data.

 - Open Policy Agent (OPA): an open source, universal policy engine that unifies policy enforcement across the stack.
 In this demo, OPA authorizes which user can query which data.

 This Stackable Data Platform demo shows streamed earthquake data end-to-end up to the dashboard.
 It includes the following operators:

-- Kafka: A distributed event streaming platform for high-performance data pipelines, streaming analytics, and data integration.
+- Apache Kafka®: A distributed event streaming platform for high-performance data pipelines, streaming analytics, and data integration.
 In this demo, Kafka is used as an event streaming platform to stream data in near real-time.

 - MinIO: An S3-compatible object store.
 In this demo, it is used as persistent storage for Druid to store all streamed data.

 stackablectl demo install nifi-kafka-druid-earthquake-data